 - Students are required to take at least one 4-credit Honors Junior Seminar: Hon 407

-- The additional 8 credits of Junior requirements may be fulfilled through any combination of Honors seminars (Hon 407), internships (Hon 404), research (Hon 401), departmental honors seminars, approved study abroad courses, or Honors contracts (maximum 4 credits).
+- The additional 8 credits of Junior requirements may be fulfilled through any combination of Honors seminars (Hon 407), internships (Hon 404), research (Hon 401), departmental honors seminars, or approved study abroad courses.

 - Students entering Honors with 90+ credits should begin with junior coursework; 12 credits are required.

-- Hon 403: Thesis seminar (4 credits); Hon 403: Research and writing (minimum 2 credits); public presentation and defense
+- Hon 403: Thesis Prospectus (4 credits); Hon 403: Thesis Continuation (4 credits); public presentation and defense

 - Students wishing to transfer into Honors as seniors should contact Honors College faculty to discuss their research experience and plans.